Taosheng-ty/CS_6550_galago_tutorial/README.md

 2. Another way to run retrieval models is to call Java API.
 The example is in tutorial_2/java_tutorial_2.
 You can run it just as you run examples in tutorial_1.
 Besides, we choose to show more details (like term count in documents) in this example to help you understand that Galago is doing exactly as the same as slides told.

+When you get the retrieved ranked lists, you can evluated it to get metrics like NDCG, MAP, with galago eval.
+For more info, please check [here](https://sourceforge.net/p/lemur/wiki/Galago%20Evaluation/).